CASAschools/.github/profile/README.md

 - A summary literature review of approaches for compounding climate hazard data
 - Development of an aggregated hazard risk and visual representation of compounding climate hazards and social vulnerability at the school district level.

 The interactive dashboard will be used by teachers, faculty, students, and community members to learn about climate hazards their school districts face.
-Results of the proposed project will contribute to a pilot project funded by the National Science Foundation (NSF), CRISES: Climate Adaptation Solutions Accelerator (CASA) through School-Community Hub,  in collaboration with three public schools and three climate adaptation innovators.
+Results of the proposed project will contribute to a pilot project funded by the National Science Foundation (NSF), CRISES: Climate Adaptation Solutions Accelerator (CASA) through School-Community Hub.

 ### References
 Few, Roger, Katrina Brown, and Emma L Tompkins.
 2007.
 Public participation and climate change adaptation: avoiding the illusion of inclusion.
 Climate Policy 7 (1):46-59.